yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 # Register the workflow by making the workflow available in the public IWC GitHub repository

-To make your workflow FAIR (Findable, Accessible, Interoperable, and Reusable), it's essential to start by making it findable.
+To make your workflow FAIR, it's essential to start by making it findable.
 Let's now register the workflow in a public registry that enables systematic scientific annotations and supports multiple workflow languages.
 We recommend using specialized workflow registries such as [WorkflowHub](https://workflowhub.eu/) ({% cite gustafsson2024workflowhub %}) or [Dockstore](https://dockstore.org/) ({% cite yuen2021dockstore %}), which cater to workflows written in different languages and provide unique features like digital object identifiers (DOIs) for easy citation and version tracking.

 A Galaxy workflow can be registered by anyone on the WorkflowHub and Dockstore by following their documentation.
 In this section, we will see how to register a workflow on both WorkflowHub and Dockstore (Tip 1 - *"Register the workflow."*) by making it available in a public GitHub repository (Tip 3 - *"Make source code available in a public code repository."*) maintained by the Intergalactic Workflow Commission (IWC), a Galaxy community effort.